microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Click **Save draft** at the bottom of the page.

+### Properties

+#### Categories

+You must sect at least one category for your offer.

+1. Click the **+ Categories** link.
+1. In the left dropdown select **Developer Tools**.
+1. In the right dropdown select **Developer Service**.

+#### Legal

+1. Scroll down to the the **Legal** section.
+1. Select **Use the Standard Contract for Microsoft’s commercial marketplace?**
+1. Click **Accept**.
+1. CLick the **Save draft** button.

+### Offer listing

+1. **Search results summary** enter **SaaS Workshop summary**.
+1. For **Description**, here is some text you may choose to copy and paste into the text box.

+> Quis aute iure reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint obcaecat cupiditat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+1. In **Getting started instructions** paste the following text.

+> Click the configure account button after the subscription is created.

+1. In the **Privacy policy link**, enter the public link to the privacy policy for your company if you know it.
+If not, follow this link to [Microsoft's privacy policy](https://privacy.microsoft.com/privacystatement) and use that URL.
+1. In the **Support contact** section, enter your contact information.
+1. For the **Support link** field enter the support or homepage of your website.
+1. For the **Engineering contact** section, enter your contact information.

 ### Preview audience

 1. In the **Preview audience** section, enter the email address you use for your Azure subscription.
 This is the email address you will use to purchase your offer later.